Skip to main content

 • Security Key: Authenticates HPP transaction messages to the Bank of America Gateway.

-For more information see the Hosted Payments Page (HPP) Integration Guide.
+For more information and a detailed checkout flow see the Hosted Payments Page (HPP) Integration Guide.

-1. Cardholder enters their card data on a checkout page that is hosted and rendered by Bank of America.
+1. Card holder clicks the Checkout Now button on your website and enters their card data on a checkout page that is hosted and rendered by Bank of America.

-2. The transaction is submitted directly from the client webpage to the bank for processing.
+2. The transaction is submitted directly from the HPP to Bank of America for processing.

 3. The Bank of America Gateway submits the transaction to the Bank of America Host (the bank's payment processing platform) for processing.